aws-samples/serverless-rag-demo/README.md

 <details>
  <summary><b> Create an Admin User to deploy this stack </b></summary>

- #### Section1 - Create an IAM user with Administrator permissions (OPTIONAL If your already an Admin user/role)
+ #### Section1 - Create an IAM user with Administrator permissions (OPTIONAL:  If your already an Admin user/role, you may skip this step)

 1. Search for the service IAM on the AWS Console and go the IAM Dashboard and click on “Users“ tab under ”Access Management” and Click on “Create User”
 ![image](https://github.com/aws-samples/serverless-rag-demo/blob/main/media/Screenshot%202023-08-24%20at%204.40.44%20PM.png)